labeattie/testpreviewsite/_posts/2022-01-18-getting-started-in-vba.md

 But ok, so what now?
 We definitely aren't going to input each value of "a" into the calculator and copy out the results.
 Not when Excel has VBA for us to use!
 Let's make a macro.

 ## Making the Macro
-I you do not have the "Developer" tab available in the ribbon at the top of your Excel sheet, we need to enable it.
+If you do not have the "Developer" tab available in the ribbon at the top of your Excel sheet, we need to enable it.
 Click File, Options, Customize Ribbon (on the left sidebar), and on the right side of the screen, make sure "Developer" is checked.
 Now it will be on the ribbon.

 Now open up the VBA edit by clicking Developer, Visual Basic (far left).
 To start a new macro, click Insert, Module.
 Now click into the editor space to begin typing.